natterstefan/vscode-toggl-extension/README.md

 - `toggl.pollingTimeout` (Default: 3): timeout between polling intervals, when the extension fetchs the latest current task from toggl.
 In order to not hit [toggl's rate limit](https://github.com/toggl/toggl_api_docs#the-api-format) you cannot set it below 3 seconds.
+- `toggl.maxChars`: Max. number of chars of the entry title shown in the status bar (default: 50).

 ## Development & Contribution